AlexanderJCS/minesweeper-console/README.md

 - This is compatible with Windows.
 This program relies on libraries such as `Windows.h` and `conio.h`, which are not portable.
 - Use Visual Studio's C++ compiler for the best experience.
 This was not tested on any other compiler.
+- Consoles that support ANSI Escape Codes are required. cmd on Windows does not support this, instead, use the Terminal application.

 ## Controls